wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/multi-factor-authentication/multi-factor-authentication-whats-next.md

  In these instances, you must do the following:

-- When signing-in to Lync, use your organizations’ username and password.
+- When signing-in to Lync, use your organizations' username and password.
 - When attempting to access the address book via an Outlook client that connects to Exchange online, use an app password.

 ### Allowing app password creation